 TeacherASSIST gives teachers the ability to create feedback for their students for any problem they have selected.
-The feedback can be in the form of Hints or Explanations and teachers can choose between text or video format.
-Any teacher already using ASSISTments can turn this feature on and only your students will see the hints and explanations you create!
+The feedback can be provided in the form of hints or explanations and teachers can choose between text or video format.
+Any teacher already using ASSISTments can turn this feature to show their students hints and explanations.

 The Teacher ASSIST Vision

-Teacher ASSIST allows ASSISTments to be a sort of Wikipedia for teachers.
-The people who made Wikipedia did not write all articles that populate the website.
-ASSISTments has begun to crowdsource hints and explanations for all the commonly used questions in middle school mathematics, in particular those offered as Open Educational Resources (OER).
-Teachers would be reluctant to contribute their work if they thought we were selling ASSISTments.
+Teacher ASSIST allows ASSISTments to be a Wikipedia for teachers.
+ASSISTments will crowdsource hints and explanations for all the commonly used questions in middle school mathematics, in particular those offered as Open Educational Resources (OER).
 By keeping ASSISTments free, we will be able to impact as many teachers and students as possible!

 How it all started